Point in Time

 Powers of magistrates and certain court officers to administer oaths

-A magistrate, the Registrar of the High Court, a Deputy Registrar, a Deputy Registrar of the Environment and Land Court and a Deputy Registrar of the Employment and Labour Relations Court may administer any oath or affirmation or take any affidavit or statutory declaration (voluntarily made and subscribed in accordance with the provisions of Part III) which might lawfully be administered or taken by a commissioner for oaths appointed under Part II.
+A magistrate, the Registrar or Deputy Registrar of a superior court or subordinate court may administer any oath or affirmation or take any affidavit or statutory declaration (voluntarily made and subscribed in accordance with the provisions of Part III) which might lawfully be administered or taken by a commissioner for oaths appointed under Part II.

 PART V – OATHS BY AFRICANS